StefanSchroeder/Gocal/README.md

   not adapted dynamically to the paper format.
 It's a feature, not a bug.
 * When using the A5 paper size, the last row of a page wraps to the next page.
 * Some warnings in libraries might irritate the user.
+* The dates and months are not validated.
+Nothing prevents you from trying to generate a calendar for "13 2014", which will panic.

 Acknowledgments